-Finally this month, and if you haven’t already, it’s time to really think about cosiness.
+Finally, and if you haven’t already, it’s time to really think about cosiness.
 By which we absolutely mean cushions, throws and rugs, of course, but also those details that go beyond soft and cuddly to create a true sense of comfort.
 It’s the fully-stocked log basket beside the fireplace (and a generous pile outside), the jewel-like gleam of bottles and glassware on a close-by drinks trolley, the ease of having everything you need (book, lamp, blanket) near to hand, and the sheepskin-wrapped hot water bottle slipped between the sheets ten minutes before bed that all create genuine cosiness.